olin/studentgovernment/CONTRIBUTING.md

 Pull request titles should follow the format:
 **[BA/CA]**-**[school year]**-**[amendment number]**: **[Summary of changes]**

-- amendment numbers are iterated for each proposal regardless of success
+- Amendment numbers are iterated for each proposal regardless of success.
+Check the [history of previous PRs](https://github.com/olin/studentgovernment/pulls?q=is%3Apr) to determine what the next number is - note that we index at one (1).
 - Amendment numbers are counted independently for the [Bylaws](bylaws.md) and [Constitution](constitution.md).

 For example: